fah-OwO/youtube-live-translate-chat-collector/README.md

 5) enjoy~~

 ### What command you can add to shell:
-> after you put link in python shekk yoou will be able to modify collector using this program python shell
+> after you put link in python shell you will be able to modify collector using this program python shell
  * link:(new link)              : to change current collecting outube link
  * toggle auto                  : there are auto collect  " : "   with somecondition if it doesn't work out well you should use this command
  * print all                    : print all object that adjustable